clawpack/doc/doc/makefiles.rst

 unexpected source files to be compiled.
 This occurs as the Makefiles are structured to use the free-format Fortran source files **.f90* before the fixed-format source files with *.f*.
-For example, if someone specified *qinit.f* in the Makefile but there was *qinit.f90* file that had already been compiled then the compiler would assume that object file is up to date.
-The simple fix for this is to make sure to run *make new* to ignore all the old object files and recompile all the source in the Makefile.
+For example, if someone specified *qinit.f* in the Makefile but there was a *qinit.f90* file that existed in the same directory then the compiler would compile the **f90** file instead of the **f** file.

+The best way to avoid this problem is to check periodically whether you may have conlicting source via the **make debug** command which should list possible conflicts.
+Note that this command will also list sources that may not be in conflict.
+If you do have conflicting source either remove the **f90** file, rename it, or convert the **f** file into a **f90** file.